MicrosoftDocs/customer-insights/ci-docs/journeys/developer/using-rtm-events-api.md

   - developer
 ---

-# Using the events API
+# Using the events API in real-time journeys

 [!INCLUDE [consolidated-sku-rtm-only](.././includes/consolidated-sku-rtm-only.md)]